-First, you should notice that simply ‘mass’ on the x axis but ‘m/z’, where m is the mass and z is the charge.
-What the spectrometer actually measures is mass/charge (m/z) ratio.
-Sounds complicated, but it’s not—because the majority of the ions produced during MS have a charge of 1, m/z is normally equal to the mass of the molecule.
-Simple.
+First, you should note that the x-axis denotes not just ‘mass’ but ‘m/z’, where m is the mass and z is the charge.
+What the spectrometer actually measures is the mass/charge (m/z) ratio.
+Sounds complicated, but it’s not – because since the majority of ions produced during mass spectrometry have a charge of 1, m/z is normally equal to the mass of the molecule.
+Simple!

-In a word: Yes.
-Mass spectroscopy provides accurate weight measurements for your bio- (or other) molecules, which can be used to:
+In a word, yes!
+Mass spectrometry provides accurate weight measurements for your bio- (or other) molecules, which can be used to:

-- Give a good estimate on the purity of the sample (i.e., whether there is one or more molecular species in your sample and what ratio those species are in)
+- Give a good estimate of the purity of the sample (i.e. whether there are one or more molecular species in your sample and what ratio those species are in)

 - Monitor reactions, sequence amino acids, and oligonucleotides as well as give information on protein structure